 FEBRUARY 15, 2016

 LIKE MANY evangelical Christians, A. J. Zimmermann tells his conversion story with near-pointillistic detail.
 A 25-year-old recent divinity school graduate from Southern California, Zimmermann grew up in a non-religious household near Los Angeles with what he called “a lot of divorce” and an abusive stepfather.
-During his freshman year of high school,
+During his freshman year of high school, he writes:

 there was this really cute girl in my Spanish 1 class.
 We started talking and she invited me to go to youth group.
 I had no idea what that was, but I thought, “She’s cute, maybe this will work out.”
 I’d never been in that context before — guitars and music and teaching about the Bible.
 I just kind of sat there and I was like, “Okay, I’m open to whatever’s here.”
 And I had this sense of love and peace come out of nowhere, and I was crying and crying, and I was just really curious about what this was.